 - a.
 The Club Racing Rules Committee is comprised of the Club Racing Chairman, the National Competition Steward, the National Technical Steward, and one representative of the Racers Advisory Committee appointed by the RAC.
 The Club Racing Chairman will not normally cast a vote, except in circumstances where that vote is necessary to break a tie (for example, if another member were absent, abstained, or had a conflict of interest). - b.
 The RAC will officially advise the Club Racing Chairman of its representational appointment by February 1 of each year.
 The appointment will continue until the end of the calendar year or until officially rescinded by RAC. - c.
 Should the Club Racing Chairman not be available to serve on the Committee, the National Competition Steward will preside over committee meetings and be responsible for the rules processes.
 Should the National Competition Steward or National Technical Steward not be available to serve on the committee, the Club Racing Chairman will appoint a temporary replacement from the pool of regional competition and technical stewards, as appropriate.
 Should the RAC member of the committee not be available to serve, the RAC will appoint another RAC member to replace him or her.
-If any single

-BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 67 of 146 member of the committee is temporarily unavailable to attend a meeting or conference call or otherwise communicate with the rest of the committee, the committee may continue with the rules process; however, every effort will be made to ensure that final committee decisions are made with the participation of the full committee.
+If any single member of the committee is temporarily unavailable to attend a meeting or conference call or otherwise communicate with the rest of the committee, the committee may continue with the rules process; however, every effort will be made to ensure that final committee decisions are made with the participation of the full committee.